GEOGRAPHY FOR 2025 & BEYOND

 Task 4 - What does the homeless girl need?

 a.
-Now complete this diamond 9 activity.
+Now complete the diamond 9 activity on the last page of your worksheet.
 What does the girl in the second video need?
 Put them in an order of importance.

 task 1 - 4 worksheet .DOCX